RichuAK/ethernaut/24.PuzzleWallet/notes.md

 `PuzzleWallet::deposit` looks airtight.

-`PuzzleWallet::multicall` seems to well-written, with `deposit.selector` checks to avoid multiple `deposit` calls and everything.
+`PuzzleWallet::multicall` seems to be well-written, with `deposit.selector` checks to avoid multiple `deposit` calls and everything.

 But.